maximgeller/projects/chrome_extension/tutorial.md

 ```

 ## Loading and Viewing Your Extension
 Awesome, now we are going to take a quick look at how the extension looks in our browser.
 In order to do this, go to [chrome://extensions](chrome://extensions) and flip the developer mode toggle on.
 Now, you'll see the option to load unpacked extensions.
 Select that and load the folder that contains all the files we've created.
+You should now be able to see the icon in your toolbar!
+Click on it and see what opens up.
+Not much, right?
+Let's fix that.

 # JavaScript & The Chrome API

 ![Chrome extension architecture](https://github.com/maximgeller/projects/blob/master/chrome_extension/img/popuparc.png?raw=true)
 [Source](https://developer.chrome.com/extensions/overview)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzQzODQ4ODEsLTUxNjM1NDYxOCw0OD
+eyJoaXN0b3J5IjpbMTkyMzk1NDkyMiwtNTE2MzU0NjE4LDQ4NT
-U3NzQ3MjQsMTk4NjkzNzA3OF19
+c3NDcyNCwxOTg2OTM3MDc4XX0=
 -->